For small business

 What about data privacy?

 Microsoft Copilot operates within your existing Microsoft 365 environment.
 Your data stays inside your Microsoft tenancy, under the same security and compliance settings you already have in place.
+For most Australian small businesses handling client data, this is a meaningful advantage.

 Frequently asked questions